Computer Science BSc

 All the advantages of affordable living costs, an international community, world-class sports and social facilities and a thriving arts and social scene.

-We anticipate that the course will also fully satisfy the academic requirement for registration as an Incorporated Engineer (full IEng accreditation), as well as part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).
+The course offers full exemption from the British Computer Society’s professional examinations, allowing graduates to attain professional membership of the Society (MBCS) after a shortened period of relevant experience and training.
+The course also fulfils the academic requirement for registration as an Incorporated Engineer (full IEng accreditation) and part of the academic requirement for registration as a Chartered Engineer (partial CEng accreditation).

 A Brunel Computer Science degree is a recognised symbol of quality.
 Brunel has roots in education dating back to 1798 as well as a very strong technological heritage.

-The School of Information Systems, Computing and Mathematics provides 250 computers and a number of servers for the exclusive use of our students, running current state-of-the-art software.
-The Department of Computer Science is a member of the Microsoft Alliance.
+The Department has a number of servers for the exclusive use of our students.
+They run current state-of-the-art software.
+The Department is a member of the Microsoft Alliance.

 Our courses are taught by nearly 50 academic staff, many with a background in the computer industry.
 Practically all are involved in our application-oriented research, which includes information systems, software engineering, knowledge-based systems, and simulation modelling.